Educational analysis only. Not financial advice. Signals are statistical patterns only.Full disclaimer

 | Bear 2022 | 2022-01-12 → 2022-03-07 | 9.38% | 25.36% |

-Peak-to-trough drawdowns from the combined-portfolio simulation in Combined Portfolio Simulation.
+Peak-to-trough drawdowns from the standalone simulation.
 SPY values are price-only, without dividends.

 Risk metrics